The Ultimate Japanese Food Guide: Food & Drinks to Try in Japan

 To keep up with our fried foods we want to introduce you to a fun dish in our Japan food guide known as

 The main thing to know about kushikatsu is that under NO CIRCUMSTANCES should you ever, EVER double-dip in the kushikatsu sauce.
 Why?
-Because it is shared between yourself and a number of other people in the restaurant.
-Although, if you go to a place where you can cook it yourself, you can have an individual bowl of sauce and I have noticed that since 2020 more places have the sauce in a container where you place some in a dish for yourself.
+Because it is shared between yourself and many other people in the restaurant.
+However, if you go to a place where you can cook it yourself, you can have an individual bowl of sauce and I have noticed that since 2020 more places have the sauce in a container where you place some in a dish for yourself.

 Another thing to keep in mind is that while each skewer is small, they fill you up quickly!
 Don’t let your eyes be bigger than your stomach and order too much because one, that’s wasteful, and two, it’s considered rude.
 Instead, order a few pieces at a time, you can always order more later!

-Hot pot is very similar to Shabu Shabu but this time you will be putting the ingredients into a pot of simmering broth to cook.
-Hot pot dishes usually contain a variety of seasonal ingredients such as thinly sliced meat, seafood, vegetables, mushrooms, and tofu.
+Sukiyaki is very similar to shabu shabu but this time you will be putting the ingredients into a pot of simmering broth to cook.
+Sukiyaki hot pot dishes usually contain a variety of seasonal ingredients such as thinly sliced meat, seafood, vegetables, mushrooms, and tofu.

 Yakiniku means “grilled meat” and you’ll find all different kinds of

-Typically you’ll see Yakitori (grilled chicken) as street food, at Izakayas (bars), or even in restaurants.
+Typically you’ll see skewers of grilled beef as street food, at Izakayas (bars), or even in restaurants.
 For a more expensive option, you can visit a restaurant that offers prime beef cuts such as Wagyu, Kobe, and Matsuzaka served with soy sauce, wasabi, and salt for dipping – however, if you get a REALLY good cut, you won’t need to add anything.

 OKONOMIYAKI IN JAPAN